budenblaetter/website/cart.markdown

 </p>
 <h2>/// English version ///</h2>

-We joyfully announce the publishing of budenblaetter 2019.<br>
+We joyfully announce the publishing of the new budenblaetter calendar.<br>
 <br>
 Short prose & poetry (mostly German), 19 text of (mostly) unknown/anonymous authors, two additional months and a very long august support our concept of time.<br>
 <br>